Never A Dull Moment?

-These are the moments that make up the days of the stay at home mom.
+These are the moments that make up the days of the stay-at-home mom.
 These moments keep life going at a crazy pace where the days are long and the years are short.
-These moments make the quiet of the early morning or late night a time to breathe in peace and joy and thankfulness.
+These moments make the quiet of the early morning or late nights a time to breathe in peace and joy and thankfulness.
 Such “dull” days are exhausting, but also full of fun and laughter and snuggles and learning.
 I wouldn’t trade my dull days for anything.

 If not for your children, perhaps a future strong-willed, mind of their own, will not be ignored Grandchild… Certainly I didn’t expect the superglue moment!
 We laugh now and will never let her live it down.
 And we keep the superglue further from her reach.